 “Myself, I have a 13-year-old daughter,” Rodriguez said.
 “They put me in a house, and I needed a three-bedroom but I only had two bedrooms, so I was sleeping on the couch for the first semester….
 The campus is kind of built for 18 year olds, so sometimes there is a gap between the Posse program and the institution.”

-Even as they work through some logistical issues, within a community that fosters inclusivity, inquiry, and integration, many veterans said they have been able to forge connections with their Wesleyan peers and enrich discussions and campus culture with their presence.
+As they attempt to work such through logistical issues, many veterans said that within a community that fosters inclusivity, inquiry, and integration, they have been able to forge invaluable connections with their Wesleyan peers and hope to have enriched campus culture with their presence.

 “Fairly quickly, their veteran status becomes not the most interesting thing about them,” Szsegedy-Maszak said.
 “They’re just really interesting non-traditional students.
 In a way, the veteran status is just a sorting device.”

-Many Posse veterans are active in Wesleyan extracurriculars.
+Several Posse veterans are active members of Wesleyan’s student organisations.
 Thong, for example, participates in the a cappella scene on campus, connecting with other students through performing.
 Other veterans have taken on roles within student councils.
 With the help of his Posse cohort, Rodriguez created the first Student Veteran Organization at Wesleyan.
 The group stages panels and collaborative events such as paintball for veterans, as well as the wider student body.

-The diversity of thought that the Posse program represents is also reflected in discussion in and outside of the classroom.
-Many veterans offer a new voice, a new perspective, and have a new story to tell that has been shaped by their experiences serving in the armed forces.
-Rodriguez said that his personal connections to political and social debates allow him to add to active conversations on campus with a perspective that traditional students might not have come across before.
+Moreover, Rodriguez said that his personal connections to political and social debates allow him to add to active conversations on campus with a perspective that many students might not have come across before.

 “Wes does a really good job at recruiting students who are willing to have difficult conversations,” Rodriguez said.
 “We bring the nuance to any kind of conversation.”